isomerpages/csc-knowledge/pages/Ethos Issue 02.md

 <div class="grid-container">
 	<div><img src="/images/Ethos_Images/Ethos_Issue_02/Strategic_In_OutlookNimble_In_Execution.jpg"></div>
 	<div>
-		<h3>Strategic in Outlook, Nimble in Execution: Strengthening the Centre in Government</h3>
+		<h3>Strategic in Outlook, Nimble in Execution: Strengthening the Centre in the Singapore Government</h3>
 		<b><i>Ng Chee Khern</i></b>
 		<p>To stay strategic in outlook and nimble in execution, the Singapore Armed Forces restructured its chain of command.
 Should the rest of the public sector follow suit?</p>
 		<div class="button1"><a href="/ethos-issue-18/navigating-the-new-economy-a-future-that-works/">Read more</a></div>